KazuCocoa/proto-flutter-driver-server/README.md

     - `localhost:8080/hub/wd/element/click`: find a button named `add the number`
     - `localhost:8080/hub/wd/source`: Show the result of render tree

+## Why

+This repository aimed to PoC for extending current Appium UIA2 driver to flutter one.
+Appium can handle flutter elements via flutter_driver in addition to normal UIA2/Espresso or XCUITest driver via your favorite programming language if this works.

+To make functional tests stable, using vanilla Espresso/XCUITest/flutter_driver is better handling their test target's internal state.
+It is kindly grey-box style, but they should specialise their platform.

+We should change programming languages to implement test scenarios for them.
+I would like to make less change in this kind of scenario layer, ideally.
+So, I believe it is great if we have a layer to adapt for test scenarios and for each platform layer.

 # Structure
 - https://github.com/KazuCocoa/proto-flutter-driver-server/blob/master/test_driver/app.dart